Receiving an inheritance in the UK: what you need to know

 One option may be to try and sell your share - either to the other owner(s) or to another buyer agreed between you (such as a spouse, partner or tenant in common).

-Such disputes are usually resolvable between you, but if you run into diffculties then legal advice may become necessary.
+Such disputes can usually be resolved between you, but if you run into difficulties, then legal advice can help.

 What should I do after receiving an inheritance?